fidlabs/data-prep-standard/README.md

 # data-prep-standard

-This repository contains the specification for the Filecoin Data Preparation Manifest Format and a command line tool for creating and verifying prepared data from / to unix file system.
+This repository contains a specification for an extensible and interoperable manifest format for datasets stored on Filecoin``` and a command line tool for creating and verifying prepared data from / to unix file system.

 ## Introduction